chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 choosing between ``const in`` and ``const ref`` in an implementation-defined manner.
-As such, it is appropriate when the actual value will not be modified anywhere within the function and additionally the actual value will not be modified through other means than the ``const ref`` formal.
+As such, it is appropriate when the actual value will not be modified anywhere within the function and additionally the actual value will not be modified by other means during the call.
 See the example in :ref:`The_Const_Ref_Intent` for an example of modification through other means.

 The ``const`` intent indicates that the function will not and cannot modify the formal argument within its dynamic scope.

-Unlike ``const in`` / ``in``, the ``const`` intent cannot be relied upon to transfer a value.
-For record types, passing to a ``const`` intent will never cause copy initialization.
+Unlike ``const in`` / ``in``, the ``const`` intent cannot be relied upon to transfer the ownership of a value.
+For record types, passing to a ``const`` intent will not invoke a user-defined copy initializer.

 For synchronization types ``sync`` and ``atomic``, the ``const`` intent is ``const ref`` and the remainder of this section does not apply.